imoneoi/openchat/README.md

 Our primary and generally recommended model is the V3.1, which offers strong instruction following and conversation capabilities.
 Additionally, V3.2 is a further optimized version for multi-round conversation scenarios using multi-round conditioning.
 All models listed below are best in English and have limited multilingual abilities, and are available under the [Llama 2 Community License](https://ai.meta.com/resources/models-and-libraries/llama-downloads/).

-To use these models, we highly recommend using the OpenChat OpenAI-compatible API server by running the serving command from the table below.
-The server is optimized for high-throughput deployment using [vLLM](https://github.com/vllm-project/vllm) and can run on a GPU with at least 48GB RAM, or two consumer GPUs with tensor parallel.
-To enable tensor parallel, append `--tensor-parallel-size 2` to the serving command.
+To use these models, we highly recommend installing the OpenChat package by following the [installation](#installation) guide and using the OpenChat OpenAI-compatible API server by running the serving command from the table below.
+The server is optimized for high-throughput deployment using [vLLM](https://github.com/vllm-project/vllm) and can run on a GPU with at least 48GB RAM or two consumer GPUs with tensor parallelism.
+To enable tensor parallelism, append `--tensor-parallel-size 2` to the serving command.

 When started, the server listens at `localhost:18888` for requests and is compatible with the [OpenAI ChatCompletion API specifications](https://platform.openai.com/docs/api-reference/chat).
 See the example request below for reference.
 Additionally, you can access the [OpenChat Web UI](#web-ui) for a user-friendly experience.

+To deploy the server as an online service, use `--api-keys sk-KEY1 sk-KEY2 ...` to specify allowed API keys and `--disable-log-requests --disable-log-stats --log-file openchat.log` for logging only to a file.
+We recommend using a [HTTPS gateway](https://fastapi.tiangolo.com/es/deployment/concepts/#security-https) in front of the server for security purposes.

 <details>
   <summary>Example request (click to expand)</summary>